night0wl/dotfiles/README.markdown

 Everything's built around topic areas.
-If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there. included int.
+If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `rake install`.

 ## Components